 - Microprocessor managed the charging process to avoid overcharging

-- LED indicators for the percentage of current charge, charging rate and battery type
+- LED indicators for the percentage of the current charge, charging rate and battery type

 - Other indicators light up, i.e. when the battery has reversed polarity